-2. The BLM and Forest Service (USFS) should set the number and location of active drill pads within a Geographical Area Plan (GAP) boundary after formal consultation with the Colorado Division of Wildlife (CDOW).
-On private land, after obtaining biological input from the CDOW, the COGCC should work with the affected landowners in siting the drilling locations and in managing the number of active drilling locations.
+2. The BLM and Forest Service (USFS) should set the number of active drill pads within a Geographical Area Plan (GAP) boundary after formal consultation with the Colorado Division of Wildlife (CDOW).
+On private residential land, the COGCC should work with the affected homeowners in siting the drilling locations and in restricting the number of active drilling locations to a level acceptable to the homeowners.